 - YouTube videos ARE NOT primary SOURCES for video packages.
 ALWAYS check the ABC NewsOne, AFP, APTN and Reuters folders in Galaxy and their websites first.
-If necessary, contact the Senior Archivists (senior-archivists@voanews.com) for assistance. - The VOA Video Library (video-library@voanews.com) has extensive file video available; always check there before relying on YouTube for file video. - Use caution and common sense and avoid using videos from YouTube that may violate someone's copyright.
+If necessary, contact the Senior Archivists for assistance. - The VOA Video Library has extensive file video available; always check there before relying on YouTube for file video. - Use caution and common sense and avoid using videos from YouTube that may violate someone's copyright.
 When in doubt, please contact the News Standards & Best Practices Editor for guidance.